bruvellu/terebratalia-wnts/2-text/wnt.md

 ](figures/Fig2.jpg){#fig:profiling width=15cm}

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* *wnt1*, *wnt1t*, *wnt2*, *wnt4*, *wnt5*, *wnt6*, and *wnt7*.
-Developmental stages between late blastula and late larva.
+The panels show representative expression patterns for the developmental stages between late blastula and late larva.
 The samples are oriented with a blastoporal/ventral view and anterior end to the top.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads indicate the mantle--pedicle boundary.